SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 or ``Any``.

 Protocol declarations can't include opaque types.
-Classes that include nonfinal methods can't use an opaque type as the return type of a final method.
+Classes can't use an opaque type as the return type of a nonfinal method.

 A function whose return type is opaque must use only a single underlying type for the value it returns.